osegbotonie/enterprise-m365-administration-lab/docs/03-identity-lifecycle-management.md

 ---

-## 6.3 Account Retention
+## 6.3 Account Deactivation and Data Retention

 A user account should not necessarily be deleted immediately after an employee leaves.

-The account or associated data may need to be retained for:
+The account should first be deactivated to prevent sign-in.
+Required data and records may then need to be retained for:

 * Business continuity.
 * Legal requirements.